What you'll be building

 Step 5: Run LimitOS on the Raspberry Pi

-LimitOS runs alongside your existing operating system, and can be run via:
+LimitOS runs on top of Raspberry Pi OS (Buster), and can be run via:

 curl -sS https://limitos.com/run | bash